Real Estate Referral Fees & How They Work (+ Free Template & Calculator)

 [Add your signature]

-Once you’ve communicated all of the correct information to both the clients and the receiving agent, your job isn’t completely over.
-Make sure to follow up with both parties individually after about a month or so to check in about how the process is going.
-This will show them that you genuinely care about the individuals involved in the transaction.
-After all, the most successful real estate businesses are built on trust and relationships, which also applies to referrals.
+Once you’ve made the introductions, follow up with both parties individually after a few weeks to check in about how the process is going.
+This will prove that you genuinely care about the individuals involved in the transaction.
+After all, you still want to keep this client as your own for any future transactions you can assist them with.

 Pros & Cons of Real Estate Referrals